gs-shaykot/RedAid/README.md

 - Blood donation requests
 - Donor and content management
 - Role-based access control

----

-## **Key Rules**
-1. Include **at least 20 notable GitHub commits** on the client side.
-2. Include **at least 12 notable GitHub commits** on the server side.
-3. Add a meaningful `README.md` file with:
-   - Website name
-   - Admin username and password
-   - Live site URL
-   - A minimum of 10 bullet points to highlight website features.
-4. Ensure responsiveness for **mobile, tablet, and desktop views**, including the dashboard layout.
-5. Use **environment variables** to hide Firebase config keys and MongoDB credentials.
-6. Avoid using any **Lorem Ipsum** text in the website.
-7. Implement notifications for all CRUD operations, authentication, and sign-ups using **SweetAlert** or **toast notifications** (avoid browser alerts).
-8. Use **TanStack Query** for all data-fetching functionality (GET methods only).
-9. After reloading a private route, ensure the user does **not get redirected** to the login page.
-10. **Do not implement social login**, email verification, or password reset (optional for post-assignment).

----

 ## **User Roles and Permissions**

 ### **Roles**